MA

 Information and Library Studies

 The skills for library and information professionals are in high demand as employers need to manage their most valuable assets in our global ‘information economy’.
-Information Studies at Aberystwyth has an impressive track record, having produced some of the UK's, and indeed the world's, leading librarians and information professionals.
+The MA Information Studies degree at Aberystwyth has an impressive track record, having produced some of the UK's, and indeed the world's, leading librarians and information professionals.
 This MA or Diploma, accredited by the UK’s Chartered Institute of Library and Information Professionals (CILIP), will equip you to fulfil the essential role that companies and professional bodies need to compete effectively in a fast-moving national and international business environment.

 Typical Entry Requirements